 $100,000 - Quality of Life, Rawlinson Post-Doctoral Award Recepient

 “Scientists have made remarkable strides in understanding Alzheimer’s disease, and with recent advances in research involving novel techniques, we can work towards finding a cure.”

 - Rahel Rabi

-Thanks to generous donors and a research grant from the Alzheimer Society Research Program, Rahel Rabi’s seeks to discover early diagnosis and detection of Alzheimer’s disease.
+Thanks to generous donors and a research grant from the Alzheimer Society Research Program, Rahel Rabi is undertaking research for early diagnosis and detection techniques of Alzheimer’s disease.
 Given the increasing prevalence of Alzheimer's disease, early detection is key to preventing and slowing the disease.